-This course is designed to apply problem solving and critical thinking skills in the design, selection, modification, and grading of activities and equipment and in altering or modifying the environment to increase a person's occupational performance.
-Emphasis on the effects of disability on occupations is emphasized throughout the course works.
-This course continues to align with the OT process by focusing on formal and informal asse3ssment measures and facilitating procedural, narrative and interactive clinical reasoning skills.
+This course is designed to assist the student in building upon professional and personal development learned in OCTA 206 and by providing knowledge apply problem solving and critical thinking skills in the design, selection, modification, and grading of activities and equipment and in altering or modifying the environment to increase a person's occupational independence and performance.
+Emphasis on the effects of disability on occupations is emphasized throughout the course.
+This course continues to align with the OT process by focusing on formal and informal assessment measures and facilitating procedural, narrative and interactive clinical reasoning skills.
 Students are encouraged to think critically to interpret patient responses and assessment data in order to modify and progress interventions as indicated in order to facilitate individualized functional patient outcomes across the lifespan.
+Students will continue to develop and advance the use of their clinic reasoning skills to design evidence-based interventions as well as assess outcomes.
 This semester builds on the knowledge by focusing on the intervention and outcome stages of the OT process.
+Students will continue to utilize the collected data in order to form the most appropriate occupation-based activities that interest the client.
+Interactive and student-centered learning is emphasized through class discussion, group activities, interactive/interprofessional collaborative labs, case studies, role-play, presentations, and reflection.
 Students are able to implement these techniques in their two one-week fieldwork experiences.
+Level I-B fieldwork is integrated within the course to enhance the comprehension and application of course content in a clinical setting, including but not limited to student commitment to learning, interpersonal skills, communication skills, effective use of time and resources, utilization of constructive feedback, problem solving skills, responsibility and professional behavior and appearance.
+Emphasis is placed on identifying community resources that can assist in achieving a client's maximal independence in their daily lives.
+Students will integrate information with demonstration in a case-based learning practicum that encourages the utilization of occupation-based interventions.